SPINAL TAP NORMAL

 When Spinal Taps Are Helpful

-- Meningitis is suspected (fever, stiff neck)
+• Meningitis is suspected

-- Encephalitis is suspected (confusion, seizures)
+• Encephalitis is suspected

 The Risk of Medical Abandonment

-Patients may be told:
+Patients are sometimes told:

-- “It’s not Lyme disease”
+• “It’s not Lyme disease.”

-Yet the underlying condition remains untreated.
+Yet the underlying illness may remain untreated.

 Frequently Asked Questions